Global Privacy Control

 Global Privacy Control (GPC) is a set of web technologies that can be used to inform websites of the user's wish to have their information not be sold or used by ad trackers.
 Unlike the now-deprecated Do Not Track header, which was unsuccessful as it was ignored by third parties, GPC is intended to have legal force under privacy laws.

-GPC was developed in 2020 by privacy technology researchers including Wesleyan University professor Sebastian Zimmeck and former Chief Technologist of the Federal Trade Commission Ashkan Soltani, as well as a group of privacy-focused companies including the Electronic Frontier Foundation, Automattic (owner of Tumblr and WordPress), and more.
+GPC was developed in 2020 by privacy technology researchers including Sebastian Zimmeck, professor at Wesleyan University, and Ashkan Soltani, former Chief Technologist of the Federal Trade Commission, as well as a group of privacy-focused companies including the Electronic Frontier Foundation and Automattic (owner of Tumblr and WordPress).

+The development of GPC was initiated by a grant of the National Science Foundation, which will continue to support GPC until 2030.

 Implementation

-GPC has three implementations, two of which allow browsers to communicate preferences to web servers and web content, and the third allowing website operators to signal information about GPC compliance to the rest of the Internet.
+The GPC specification defines two parts for implementing GPC in clients, and one part when implementing for servers.